yudhisteer/Point-Clouds-3D-Perception-with-Open3D/README.md

             obb = sub_cloud.get_oriented_bounding_box()
 ```

 Note that the ```get_oriented_bounding_box``` function from Open3D performs the PCA function for us behind the scenes.
-We use the outlier point cloud subset as these corresponds the cars and other objects whereas the inliers represent the road.
+We use the outlier point cloud subset as these correspond to the cars and other objects whereas the inliers represent the road.

 <p align="center">
   <img src="https://github.com/yudhisteer/Point-Clouds-3D-Perception/assets/59663734/11dc95f4-7052-4ab1-9f04-98518ff023ae